Navigating the AI revolution: A guide to future-proofing your skills

 Click on the numbers to learn more

 The forum started with a captivating dialogue between Straits Times’ associate editor for newsroom strategy, Jeremy Au Yong, and Sophia, Hanson Robotics’ most advanced humanoid robot.
 The interaction served as a vivid illustration of the capabilities of AI and the exciting possibilities for human-robot collaboration on the horizon.
-This was followed by a panel which discussed the transformative potential of AI on the workforce and the enduring value of human skills, offering useful perspectives and strategies for the changes ahead.
+This was followed by a panel which discussed the transformative potential of AI in the workforce and the enduring value of human skills, offering useful perspectives and strategies for the changes ahead.
 Here are four takeaway points from the discussion.

 Three principles for navigating the unpredictable AI revolution